 - Rob Danckert

 Every year, it seems the number of perfluoroalkyl and polyfluoroalkyl substances (PFAS) sites requiring investigation grows in both the private and public sectors.
-One of the biggest concerns in working on these sites during the characterization stage is cross contamination.
+One of the biggest concerns in working on these sites during the characterization stage is cross-contamination.
 Contractors play a critical role in minimizing the potential for PFAS compounds within or on drilling tools to cross-contaminate samples.
 If proper care isn’t taken, contaminated samples could lead to biased or false positive results in laboratory analysis.

-In this blog post, I’ll cover potential points of cross contamination that you should be aware of, so you can evaluate if your drilling and site characterization contractors are properly managing the risks of a possibly PFAS-contaminated site.
+In this blog post, I’ll cover potential points of cross-contamination that you should be aware of, so you can evaluate if your drilling and site characterization contractors are properly managing the risks of a possibly PFAS-contaminated site.

 Many drill rigs require one of two types of media for the drill to advance: air or water.
 Air used in rotary methods is to advance the drilling tooling and allow for cuttings to be brought to the surface, while water and associated drilling “muds” may be the alternative.
 What do both media have in common?
-Their potential to act as medium from PFAS-containing components within the rig that can be unintentionally transferred to the subsurface or even samples.
+Their potential to act as a medium from PFAS-containing components within the rig that can be unintentionally transferred to the subsurface or even samples.